Certification-Training/tor-sauce/README.md

 Securely and anonymously share files of any size.
 A web server is started, making **OnionShare** accessible as a **Tor Onion Service**, potentially temporarily or in a stealthy manner, over the Internet.
-An unguessable address is generated and is shared for the recipient to open in the Tor Browser to download the files.
+An unguessable address is generated and is shared for the recipient to open in Tor Browser to download the files.
 No separate server or third party file-sharing service is required.
 You host the files on your own computer.